 where $x_{i}$ is determined by buyer $i$'s mean constraint. \end{proposition}

 \begin{proof} See Appendix \ref{proofap}. \end{proof}

-Thus, both buyers have the virtual values $\{0,1\}$ and the degree of asymmetry between $p_{1}$ and $p_{2}$ is only reflected by $x_{1}$ and $ x_{2} $.
-For $n\geq 3$, the seller-worst problem remains an isoperimetric problem and we can similarly reduce it to a finite-dimensional constrained optimization problem we do in Theorem \ref{result_seller}.
-The difficulty is that the finite-dimensional problem becomes intractable and its closed-form solution(s) remain unknown to us.
+Thus, both buyers have the virtual values $\{0,1\}$ and the degree of asymmetry between $p_{1}$ and $p_{2}$ is reflected only by $x_{1}$ and $ x_{2} $.
+For $n\geq 3$, the seller-worst problem remains an isoperimetric problem and we can similarly reduce it to a finite-dimensional constrained optimization problem as we do in Theorem \ref{result_seller}.
+The finite-dimensional problem, however, becomes intractable and its closed-form solution(s) remain unknown to us.